-Mount Holyoke College recognizes that the twenty-first-century world holds unprecedented challenges: societal, economic, political, environmental.
+Mount Holyoke College recognizes that the 21st-century world holds unprecedented challenges: societal, economic, political, environmental.
 That's why we educate students to become solutions.

 At Mount Holyoke, the liberal arts also transcend the classroom.
-Students gain a complex understanding of the world in which they live through internships, study abroad, community-based learning, volunteer work, and independent research.
-They do this in a community of learners from nearly 70 countries, and alongside faculty who speak more than 50 languages in addition to English.
+Students gain a complex understanding of the world in which they live through internships, study abroad, community-based learning, volunteer work and independent research.
+They do this in a community of learners from nearly 80 countries, and alongside faculty who collectively speak more than 50 languages in addition to English.

 A Mount Holyoke education offers the intellectual flexibility needed to thrive in this era when people frequently change careers and jobs.
-It's a twenty-first-century education — and a global education — that will serve you for life.
+It's a 21st-century education — and a global education — that will serve you for life.